A HANGER AND A DRAGON

 It made me wonder how anyone in this place qualified for the roles of Greybeard and Whitebeard.
 If there is no aging in the World Facing, as Yellowbeard claimed, how could anyone have grey or white beards?

 I found the shell that Yellowbeard had used to symbolize the World Undifferentiated.
 It was a broken piece of conch, smoothed by the sand in the surf.
 So, it wasn’t as unbroken as the old pirate had implied.
 I stuffed the shell into the burlap bag.

 Having dressed myself, there was nothing else to do, so I wandered into the forest behind me where Yellowbeard had gone.
-I was on was a small spit of land between two lagoons.
+I was on a small spit of land between two lagoons.
 On the shore of the far lagoon was a three-masted ship leaning on its side in the sand.
 Dozens of sailors were scraping the underneath of the hull.
 I guess that’s what it’s called.
 A half-dozen more were tending a fire with a pig on a spit.
-A few others were just sort of standing around talking with fists on the handles of their swords, like construction workers making a lie of their “Men Working” sign.
+A few others were just sort of standing around talking, with fists on the handles of their swords, like construction workers making a lie of their “Men Working” sign.

 Why was Purgatory a pirate movie?

 Nobody paid me any mind.
 Okay, one of the cooks smiled madly and nodded at me.
 I seemed to remember him, from a daze, before Yellowbeard started talking.
 Was he the scout who had alerted the captain to my presence?
 As if summoned by my internal monologue, Yellowbeard stepped out of the shadow of the ship.